fesarikaya/AdversarialAttacks/README.md

 # Adversarial Attacks on Question Answering Models

-This repository contains the code and results for my MSc thesis project on adversarial attacks on question answering models.
+This repository contains the code and results for my MSc thesis project on adversarial attacks on question answering models: [here](https://doi.org/10.5281/zenodo.1395357)

 ## Adversarial Attack Results